Critical Fermi surfaces in generic dimensions arising from transverse gauge field interactions: Introduction

 The earlier works considering generic values of $d$ and $m$ involved the Ising-nematic order parameter \cite{ips-uv-ir1,ips-uv-ir2}, which represents quantum critical metals near a Pomeranchuk transition, where the critical boson couples to antipodal patches with the same sign of coupling strength \cite{metlsach1}.
 In contrast, a transverse gauge field couples to the two antipodal patches with opposite signs \cite{SSLee}.
 Here, we will implement the dimensional regularization procedure to determine the low-energy scalings of an $m$-dimensional (with $m\geq 1$) Fermi surface coupled with one or more transverse gauge fields.
 First we will develop the formalism for a single $U(1)$ gauge field.
 Then we will extend it to the $U(1) \times U(1)$ case, which can describe a quantum phase transition between a Fermi liquid metal and an electrical insulator without any Fermi surface (deconfined Mott transition), or that between two metals that having Fermi surfaces with finite but different sizes on either side of the transition (deconfined metal-metal transition) \cite{debanjan}.

 The paper is organized as follows.
 In Sec.~\ref{modelu1}, we review the framework for applying dimensional regularization scheme to access the non-Fermi liquid fixed points perturbatively, and apply it to the case of a single transverse gauge field.
+We also compute the renormalization of the $2k_F$ scattering amplitude for the fermions, and the scaling forms of some physical observables.
 In Sec.~\ref{modelu2}, we carry out the computations for the scenario of quantum critical transitions involving two different kinds of fermions charged differently under the action of two transverse gauge fields.
-We conclude with a summary and some outlook in Sec.~\ref{conclude}.
-The details of the one-loop calculations have been provided in Appendix~\ref{app:oneloop}.
+We conclude with a summary and an outlook in Sec.~\ref{conclude}.
+The details of the one-loop calculations are provided in the Appendix.